WEC-Sim/WEC-Sim/docs/user/troubleshooting.rst

 4A      Full functionality                 irregular, initDisp
 ======  =================================  =========================

-Various problems may while progressing through these test cases.
+Various problems may occur while progressing through these test cases.
-Users should not advance to the next test until the previous ones run without error and with physical responses.
+Users should not advance to the next test unless the previous tests run without error and result in a physical response.

 Test 1:
 ^^^^^^^